Sugarkhuu/python_intro/README.md

 # python_intro
-Codes for an Introduction to Python online course
+Codes for online course Introduction to Python